joshherkness/CSE-233-Project/presentation.md

 ## *if statement*

-Use the if statement to specify a block of code to be executed if a condition is true.
+- Use the if statement to specify a block of code to be executed if a condition is true.
+- *Single alternative data structure* - has one alternate path

 ```py
 if True: